harsxv/tinystatus/README.md

    python tinystatus.py
    ```

-2. The script will generate two HTML files:
+2. The script will generate two files:
    - `index.html`: The main status page
    - `history.html`: The status history page
+   - `history.json`: The status history and timestamp data

 3. To keep the status page continuously updated, you can run the script in the background:
    - On Unix-like systems (Linux, macOS):